tsegall/fta/README.md

 Additional Semantic types can be detected by registering additional plugins (see registerPlugins).
 There are three basic types of plugins:
 * Infinite - captures any infinite type (e.g. Even numbers).
 Implemented via a Java Class.
-* Finite - captures any finite type (e.g. First Name, Day of Week, ...).
+* Finite - captures any finite type (e.g. ISO-3166-2 (Country codes), US States, ...).
 Implemented via a supplied list with the valid elements enumerated.
 * RegExp - captures any type that can be expressed via a Regular Expression (e.g. SSN).
 Implemented via a set of Regular Expressions used to match against.

 Note: The Stream Name can be used to bias detection of the incoming data and/or solely determine the detection.